datacarpentry/R-ecology-lesson/instructors/instructor-notes.md

 ### R and SQL

-- Ideally this lesson is best taught at the end of the workshop (as a capstone example) to illustrate how the tools covered can integrate with each others.
+- Ideally this lesson is best taught at the end of the workshop (as a capstone example) to illustrate how the tools covered can integrate with others.
   Depending on the audience, and the pace of the workshop, it can be shown as a demonstration rather than a typically lesson.
 - The explanation of how dplyr's verb syntax is translated into SQL statements, and the section on laziness are optional and don't need to be taught in detail during a workshop.
   They can be useful after a workshop for learners interested in learning more about the topics or for instructors to answer questions from the workshop participants.

 ## Potential issues \& solutions